Skip to content

 3. Consult customer support for technical assistance.

-4. Seek professional input if the device relates to specific health considerations.
+4. Seek professional input if the device relates to specific use questions.

 How to Customize Settings Safely